Maryland

 There aren’t many restrictions on sports betting in the Old Line State.
 Residents are fully allowed to wager on in-state colleges and all professional sports.
 While there are plenty of sportsbooks to choose from, if a resident prefers to stick with daily fantasy sports, they can find an excellent range of DFS apps in the state, thanks to HB 940, which legalized them in 2021.

-Over the years, daily fantasy sports apps made available in Maryland include OwnersBox, Underdog, FanDuel DFS, DraftKings DFS, SuperDraft, and plenty more.
+Over the years, daily fantasy sports apps made available in Maryland include OwnersBox, Underdog, FanDuel DFS, DraftKings DFS, and plenty more.

 Aside from horse racing being legal, residents also have the option to wager on eSports, which is not available in a lot of states.
 This means only politics and entertainment events are off-limits to bet on in MD.